 We are all used to seeing younger bassists playing amazing technical things on bass.
 Tim Fletcher returns with a new transcription focusing on Juliaplaysgroove’s impressive cover of Dua Lipa’s "Don’t Start Now."

 Our bass lessons and transcriptions get a lot of views, which means you all are staying busy.
 And that’s awesome.
 Here are the top 10 reader favorite lessons and transcriptions we shared over the course of 2019.

 This is the twelfth (and final) entry of the “Unsung U.S. Bassists” series is here, and this one is just in time for the holidays.
 Check out Tim Fletcher’s transcription and analysis for the bass line on “Christmas Wrapping” by The Waitresses.

 The recent protests in Chile inspired Marcelo Cordova to take on “El Derecho de Vivir en Paz” (“The Right to Live in Peace”), a hymn composed by Víctor Jara that Marcelo says “unites all Chileans.”
 Marcelo turned it into a solo bass piece.
 Here’s his transcription.

-Tim Fletcher’s fifth entry of the “Unsung U.S. Bassists” series is here.
-Check out Tim’s transcription and analysis of Greg T. Walker's bass line on "Highway Song" by Blackfoot.
+Tim Fletcher’s eleventh entry of the “Unsung U.S. Bassists” series includes his transcription and analysis of Greg T. Walker's bass line on "Highway Song" by Blackfoot.